gnobitab/InstaFlow/README.md

 **InstaFlow** has several advantages:
 - ```Ultra-Fast Inference```: **InstaFlow** models are **one-step generators**, which directly map noises to images and avoid multi-step sampling of diffusion models.
 On our machine with A100 GPU, the inference time is around 0.1 second, saving ~90% of the inference time compared to the original Stable Diffusion.
-- ```High-Quality```: **InstaFlow** generates images with intricate details like Stable Diffusion, and have similar FID on MS COCO 2014 as state-of-the-art text-to-image GAN, [StyleGAN-T](https://github.com/autonomousvision/stylegan-t).
+- ```High-Quality```: **InstaFlow** generates images with intricate details like Stable Diffusion, and have similar FID on MS COCO 2014 as state-of-the-art text-to-image GANs, like [StyleGAN-T](https://github.com/autonomousvision/stylegan-t).
 - ```Simple and Efficient Training```: The training process of **InstaFlow** merely involves **supervised training**.
 Leveraging pre-trained Stable Diffusion, it only takes **199 A100 GPU days** to get **InstaFlow-0.9B**.

 ![](github_misc/n_step.png)